DrEmpiricism/Optimize-Offline/README.md

             description?: [optional, not used in the code, but just for you to know more about the services you're including] }
     . . . from /Content/Lists/Services/ServicesTemplate.json -> /Content/Lists/Services/ServicesAdvanced.json

+## Selective registry tweaks

+- DisableWindowsUpgrade - Tweak will prevent windows update from receiving cummulative updates and feature updates
+- DisableWindowsUpdateMicrosoft - Tweak disables completely windows update the microsoft way, breaks the ability of MS Store to download apps
+- DisableDriverUpdate - Will disable windows update from updating hw drivers
+- DormantOneDrive - Will disable the startup installation of Onedrive, but will not physically remove the setup of it